Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Lens model

-Since all modelled substructures are at least $35''$ away from the closest multiple image, we cannot recover all their properties with strong-lensing analysis.
-Instead, we implement them with priors or fixed parameters set to \citetalias{Benavides23} estimates.
-With this, we attempt to incorporate a physically motivated influence of the cluster surroundings (rather than adding a constant shear applied to both the main cluster and the subcluster), while limiting the possible degeneracies that would arise from having flexible mass components outside the region with strong-lensing constraints.
+Since all modelled substructures are at least $35''$ away from the closest multiple image, we were not able to recover all their properties with strong-lensing analysis.
+Instead, we implemented them with priors or fixed parameters set to \citetalias{Benavides23} estimates.
+In this way, we attempted to incorporate a physically motivated influence of the cluster surroundings (rather than adding a constant shear applied to both the main cluster and the subcluster), while limiting the possible degeneracies that would arise from having flexible mass components outside the region with strong-lensing constraints.

 We estimated the mass of each substructure using the method described in \citetalias{Benavides23}.
 We first corrected $\sigma_g$ by a factor of $\sim1.8$ to account for the overestimation of measured $\sigma_g$ relative to the true group velocity dispersion (Table 1 from \citetalias{Benavides23}).
 This factor is derived from simulations and carries a large relative uncertainty ($>100\%$, see \citetalias{Benavides23}), which adds to the uncertainties in the measured velocity dispersions (Table 2 of \citetalias{Benavides23}).
 We computed the mean $M_{200}$ by using two relations between $M_{200}$ and velocity dispersion from \cite{2013MNRAS.430.2638M} (assuming NFW profile and from "AGN gal" simulations, see Table 1 from \citealt{2013MNRAS.430.2638M}) to derive masses $M_{200}^{\sigma}$ (shown in Table \ref{tab:substrmass}).
 We furthermore calculate a second mass estimate, $M^r_{200}$, using the richness of each group.
 We assume that the number of galaxies belonging to each substructure (Table 2 of \citetalias{Benavides23}) scales proportional to its mass and that the same ratio between the number of galaxies and mass holds for the cluster ($1.0^{+1.1}_{-0.2}\times10^{14} M_{\odot}$ with 141 galaxies, see \citetalias{Benavides23}).
 The two mass estimates (Table \ref{tab:substrmass}), with large individual uncertainties, differ by up to an order of magnitude.
 This is unsurprising, as inferring the properties of groups after their infall from their member galaxies is difficult; tidal effects lower group densities, enlarge their sizes and velocity dispersions \citep[][]{2020MNRAS.498.3852B}, and strip their member galaxies following pericentric passage \citep[][]{2023MNRAS.518.1316H}.
 Furthermore, the identified groups are affected by contamination from interlopers associated with the cluster (\citetalias{Benavides23}).
 While the uncertainties were estimated by \citetalias{Benavides23} to be large when compared against simulations, they are difficult to quantify precisely.
 Hence we select the average of the two estimates as our best $M_{200}$ estimate.
 The radius $r_{200}$ of each substructure is derived from $M_{200}$.